Franklin Miguel Morales

 Morales had a good year in 2007.
 He was 3-4 with a 3.48 ERA for the Tulsa Drillers and 2-0 with a 3.71 ERA for the Colorado Springs Sky Sox.
 The Venezuelan appeared in the 2007 Futures Game and fared well there also.
 He relieved Deolis Guerra in the 5th with two outs and fanned Ian Stewart.
 In the 6th, he struck out Matt Tolbert, walked Brian Bocock and K'd Jay Bruce before being relieved by Pedro Beato.
 Morales led the game with those three strikeouts.

-Called up to Colorado, he had a fine MLB debut.
+Called up to Colorado, he had a fine MLB debut on August 18th against the Los Angeles Dodgers.
 Morales allowed one run in 5 1/3 IP, walking none and striking out four while allowing five hits.
 The first batter he faced in the majors, Rafael Furcal, bunted into an out with Morales getting the assist.
 Matt Kemp's homer was the sole blemish on the game.
-He was less successful his next game, walking five Pirates and allowing 7 hits and four runs in a loss.
+He was less successful his next game, walking 5 Pittsburgh Pirates batters and allowing 7 hits and 4 runs in a loss.
 Morales was 3-2 with a 3.43 ERA (140 ERA+) for the Rockies in a fine debut.
 As a result, manager Clint Hurdle selected him to start over more experienced teammates in the postseason.
 He gave up 3 runs in 3 innings to the Philadelphia Philles in the NLDS, then 1 run in 4 innings to the Arizona Diamondbacks in the NLCS.
 The Rockies won both games, but he relinquished his starting spot in the World Series, being used twice in relief as the Rox were swept by the Boston Red Sox, giving up 7 runs in only 3 innings.